ryuichi1208/tde/README.md

 - Recursively searches `.tf` files in a specified directory
 - Extracts the `source` attribute from Terraform `module` blocks
 - Ignores hidden files and `.terraform` directories by default
-- Built with Go for efficient and fast performance